dflook/terraform-github-actions/terraform-new-workspace/README.md

 # terraform-new-workspace action

-This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).
+This is one of a suite of Terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-Creates a new terraform workspace.
+Creates a new Terraform workspace.
 If the workspace already exists, succeeds without doing anything.

 ## Inputs

 * `path`

-  Path to the terraform root module
+  Path to the Terraform root module

   - Type: string
   - Optional